Jose Rod: Career

-Rodrigues as a versatile artist was known for his talents in acting and singing.
-He has also left a mark on the realm of football.
-He represented Goa (U-19) in the sport and even played for the senior division of the Goa football team.
-Despite his prowess on the football field, Rodrigues' true liking lies in the world of tiatr, a form of theatrical performance.
-Such is his dedication to tiatr that he declined a job offer from a football club, opting to pursue his theatrical career instead.
+He was known particularly for acting and singing.
+During his youth, he represented Goa (U-19) in football and even played for the senior division of the Goa football team.
+Despite his abilities on the football field, Rodrigues' true liking was tiatrs.
+He declined a job offer from a football club, opting to pursue his theatrical career instead.
 In 2009, Rodrigues faced a significant health challenge that necessitated surgery.
-This led to a substantial break from his artistic pursuits as he focused on receiving medical treatment and making a full recovery.
-However, as of 2020, Rodrigues has emerged from this hiatus and embarked on a new creative endeavor.
-Currently, he is in the process of recording a new album, the details of which he prefers to keep under wraps.
-Rodrigues guarantees that the forthcoming album will be characterized by its uniqueness and innovative approach, boasting a diverse range of songs featuring popular vocalists.
+This led to a substantial break from his theatrical career as he focused on receiving medical treatment and making a full recovery.
+In 2020, Rodrigues came back from his hiatus and worked on a new creative endeavor.
+He was in the process of recording a new album, the details of which he preferred to keep under wraps.
+He guaranteed that the album will be characterized by its uniqueness and innovative approach, featuring a diverse range of songs featuring popular vocalists.

-When it comes to songwriting, Rodrigues gravitates towards themes connected to family, including heartfelt love songs.
-He takes pride in the warm reception his compositions and performances have received from audiences, and he envisions a similar level of support in the near future.
-Additionally, Rodrigues nurtures a dream of returning to the stage with a compelling drama production.
-This undertaking holds a special purpose for him, as he intends to express his deep gratitude to the audience and fans who supported him through their fervent prayers during his challenging period.
-Rodrigues has made contributions to the music scene.
-His vocals can be heard in several songs, and he has released a total of nine Konkani audio albums.
+When it comes to songwriting, Rodrigues moved towards themes connected to family, including heartfelt love songs.
+In 2020, he had planned on returning to the stage with a theatrical production, as a gratitude to the audience and fans who supported him through their prayers during his challenging period.
+Rodrigues can be heard in several songs, and had released a total of nine Konkani audio albums.
 Among his works are Menin Jezu, Angounn, Tarvotti, Adeus, Suskar, Sopnam, Govai, Teag, and Noman.
-The album titled Noman showcased Rodrigues singular artistry, with all songs composed and performed solely by him.
+In Noman, the songs were composed and performed solely by him.